odoo/owl/doc/v3/owl/reference/app.md

 root.destroy();
 ```

-Note that, like with owl `App`, it is the responsibility of the code that created
+Roots created via `createRoot` are owned by your code: it is your
-the root to properly destroy it (before it has been removed from the DOM!).
-Owl
+responsibility to call `root.destroy()` (before the target is removed from
-has no way of doing it itself.
+the DOM); Owl will not clean them up for you.

 ### Two-phase mounting: `prepare` and `mount`